 The simplest way to arrange payment via a standing order is via the Moj GEN-I portal.
 If you are not yet using the portal, we suggest you create a user account today.
 The portal offers a number of digital business advantages, such as an overview of consumption and payments, the prompt submission of meter readings, simple communication with our consultants, the monitoring of promotional offers and much more.

 If you are unable to use the portal, payment via a standing order can also be arranged by sending us a completed and signed form for establishing a standing order (SEPA) via our e-mail address firstname.lastname@example.org

 We will arrange a standing order at your bank on your behalf.

-Certain items are determined by the law.
-As a supplier of electricity, GEN-I can only impact the price of electricity, while other items on the bill are prescribed by the Slovenian Government and the Energy Agency.
-These items are the same for all suppliers, in particular:
+As a supplier, GEN-I can only impact the price of natural gas, while other items on the bill are determined under the law by the Slovenian government and the Energy Agency.
+These items are the same for all suppliers:

 - the CHP and RES contribution (pursuant to Article 377 of the EZ-1);

 - the energy efficiency contribution (pursuant to Article 317 of the EZ-1);